 CHAPEL OF VITALETA

 In the surroundings of San Quirico you can find another jewel of the Val d’Orcia.
-Surely you have seen it in a postcard … it is the Chapel of Vitaleta.
-This small church framed by cypresse trees is one of the most photographed places in the whole Val d’Orcia.
+Surely you have almost certainly seen it in a postcard … it is the Chapel of Vitaleta.
+This small church framed by cypress trees is one of the most photographed places in the whole Val d’Orcia.
 A magical place where you can breathe quiet and serenity.
 It is located between Pienza and San Quirico d’Orcia along the Provincial Road 146 of Chianciano.
 To reach it you have to walk a bit, but it is definitely worth it.

 THE CYPRESS TREES OF SAN QUIRICO

 Another of the most famous and photographed places in the Val d’Orcia is near San Quirico.
 If you pass along the Via Cassia towards Torrenieri it will be hard to resist the temptation to stop to photograph the characteristic group of cypress trees.